Share this record

 The Brokerage Service provides help to families who are unable to find a 2 year old funded place.
 They will discuss your needs with you and provide advice and information on the availability of places in your area.

 If you need any help finding suitable childcare then contact us and we’ll do our best to help you.

-If you have already applied but have lost your confirmation letter please call us on 0121 569 4914 or contact us and we will do our best to help you.
+If you have already applied but have lost your confirmation letter please contact us

 How to make a complaint about the free childcare for 2, 3 and 4 year olds or issues with the quality of the setting

 We are aware that sometimes things don’t work out and that you may encounter difficulties such as: